Mortgages in Spain.

 Banks that finance a real estate purchase in Spain

-Practical tip #2 from Terreta: obtain your financing in Spain, or in your country of tax residence if your profile allows it.
+Terreta's Practical Tip #2: Secure financing in Spain, or in your country of tax residence if your circumstances allow.

 Are you actively seeking financing?
 If so, you will undoubtedly want to know which banks and financing brokers can help you finance your purchase in Spain.